inmanolov/company-management-ts/README.md

 https://company-employees-management.vercel.app/

-Keep in mind backend is on render free version and it goes to sleep mode after 15 minutes of inactivify, so just wait for a few seconds!
+Keep in mind backend is on render free version and it goes to sleep mode after 15 minutes of inactivity, so just wait for a few seconds!

 ## To run localy: